Democratic primary for Virginia governor makes a star out of the city of Petersburg — and its problems

 When the Virginia Military Institute began admitting women in the late 1990s, Carroll Foy, who was in the high school ROTC program, resolved to go.
 She went to a local barber to have her head shaved and became among the first Black women to graduate from the demanding military school.

 She went on to get a master’s degree from Virginia State and a law degree from Thomas Jefferson School of Law in San Diego.
 Her professional life has mostly been in Prince William County, where she served as a public defender and was among the wave of Democrats who won seats in the House of Delegates in 2017.
-Carroll Foy quickly showed impatience to get ahead, raising her profile by sponsoring Virginia’s effort to ratify the Equal Rights Amendment and resigning from her seat in the House last year to run for governor.
+Carroll Foy quickly showed impatience to get ahead, raising her profile by sponsoring Virginia’s effort to ratify the Equal Rights Amendment in the House (McClellan carried the Senate version of ratification) and resigning from her seat last year to run for governor.

 A steep climb